njii-comet-2024/WARDEN/README.md

 ## Description

-This repository holds the control code for the COMET 2024 internship project.
+This repository holds the control and communication code for the COMET 2024 internship project.
+This is an ongoing project.

 The project, called W.A.R.D.E.N., is a deployable field recon system.
 It is comprised of a ground rover and aerial vehicle.
 The objective of the aerial vehicle is to extend the communication range of the ground rover for recon.